Free Consultation: (401) 861-2100Tap to Call This Lawyer

 Free Consultation

-Free consultation for up to one (1) hour.
+Free consultation for one half (1/2) hour.
 I can consult with you by telephone, text, video or in person. -

 Credit Cards Accepted